Xilinx/VMC_Help/HDL/mcode/README.md

 ![](./Images/block.png)

+## Description
-The block's Simulink® interface is derived from the MATLAB function signature, and from block mask parameters.
+The block's Simulink interface is derived from the MATLAB function signature, and from block mask parameters.
 There is one input port for each parameter to the function, and one output port for each value the function returns.
 Port names and ordering correspond to the names and